edumeneses/TStick/Sopranino/2GW/FW200320/Docs/T-Stick_2GW_Connecting_Guide(v1.2).md

 ![Turn the T-Stick on](./images/1_Turn_T-Stick_on(v1.1).jpg "Turn the T-Stick on")

-- Push the setup button to enter AP-mode.
+- Push the setup button for at least 3 seconds (long press) to enter AP-mode.
 The T-Stick will then create an access point.

 ![Enter AP mode](./images/2_enter_AP_mode(v1.1).jpg "Enter AP mode")